-For most lifters who are in their thirties or younger, joint issues of the spine tend to be more so acute (newly acquired) in nature.
+For most lifters in their thirties or younger, joint issues of the spine tend to be more acute (newly acquired) in nature.

 This means that longstanding issues such as osteoarthritis (arthritis of the joints) aren't typically the culprit.

-Instead, these painful joint issues tend to be the result of the joints getting “jammed” or “stuck” slightly out of a position that they should be in.
+Instead, these painful joint issues tend to result from the joints getting “jammed” or “stuck” slightly out of a position they should be in.

 This is often referred to as a subluxation or malalignment.